sathya119/sathya119.github.io/content/notes/Sarali Varisais.md

 Avarohana (Descending) - Ṡ N$_2$ D$_1$ P M$_1$ G$_2$ R$_1$ S

 This raga is the major scale (if you are aware of it) with the 2$^{nd}$ and 6$^{th}$ notes flattened.

+These exercises are usually sung in 3 speeds (called Vilambita, Madhya and Druta Laya):

+1. One note per beat.
+2. Two notes per beat.
+3. Four notes per beat.

 ### Exercise 1

 S R G M | P D | N Ṡ ||